imagekit-developer/imagekit-android/README.md

 implementation 'com.github.imagekit-developer:imagekit-fresco-extension:1.0.0'
 ```
 Then add the `createWithFresco()` extension function to the ImageKit URL constructor chain to get Fresco's `ImageRequest` instance to load into any target, which can be loaded into the controller of target `DraweeView` provided by Fresco by calling the `buildWithTarget()` method.
+The `postprocessor` parameter can be optionally set to pass a `Postprocessor` for [post-precessing of images](https://frescolib.org/docs/modifying-image.html).
 ```kotlin
 ImageKit.getInstance()
     .url(